-For a nutrition-packed meal filled with superfoods like quinoa and Tilapia, try this Tilapia Power Bowl recipe from sustainable Tilapia producer Regal Springs.
+For a nutrition-packed meal filled with superfoods like quinoa and Tilapia, try this Tilapia power bowl.
 Bowls have been all the rage lately due to their simple, nutritious ingredients and easy preparation.
 It features pan-fried Tilapia fillets topped with homemade corn and tomato salsa, all served on a bed of warm quinoa and sautéed onions.
 Since corn is in season in the fall, head to your local farmer or grocer and pick up some fresh ears of corn.
 This Mexican-inspired bowl is sure to be a hit!

 Pan-Seared Mahi-Mahi with Apple-Pear Chutney

 Mahi-mahi’s delicate flavors are complemented by sweet, in-season pears and apples in this pan-seared mahi-mahi with apple-pear chutney recipe.
 The mahi-mahi is pan-seared with spices and topped with a savory, fruit chutney.
 The chutney features warm ingredients including apple cider vinegar, cranberries, cinnamon, nutmeg, allspice and ginger.
 This dish is also naturally gluten-free, so it’s a perfect option for those who don’t eat gluten.
 Plus, and it has only 236 calories per serving!